Dear Maya: Production

 Dear Maya was written and directed by debutante director Sunaina Bhatnagar.
 The film marked the return of actress Manisha Koirala, who was on sabbatical from the film industry after being diagnosed with cancer.
-It also features debutante actress Shreya Chaudhary and Pakistani actress Madiha Imam in pivotal supporting roles.
-Principal photography for the film took place in Shimla, Himachal Pradesh in March 2016.
+It also features debutante actress Shreya Chaudhary and Madiha Imam in pivotal supporting roles.
+Principal photography for the film took place in Loreto Convent, Tara Hall, Shimla, Himachal Pradesh in March 2016.

 Marketing and release

 The three-minutes long trailer for the film was released on YouTube on 5 May 2017, to positive response from critics and audience.
 Manisha Koirala's ability to play versatile roles was met with praise; as noted by a commentator from The Indian Express it was a perfect comeback for Koirala who is, "doing what she does best, playing interesting characters onscreen".
 The film had its theatrical release on 2 June 2017 in India.

 The film had limited screen shows as it only screened on 75 screens.
 It clashed with seven films at the box office.